 Structure of the Petrarchan/Italian Sonnet

-The octet in a Petrarchan sonnet always follows the rhyming pattern of ABBAABBA.
+The octet in a Petrarchan sonnet always follows the rhyming pattern of ABBA ABBA.
+It is made up of two sets of four lines, known as quatrains.
 Sometimes a writer will break this part of the poem up into two stanzas of eight lines each of which rhymes ABBA.
-The sestet on the other hand is no so consistently structured.
+The sestet on the other hand is not so consistently structured.
 It is open to change.
 Some of the most common rhyming patterns are CDCDCD, CDECDE, and CDCDEE, but there is no set pattern.
 Writers can stray far from one of these three and still have their poems considered as a Petrarchan sonnet.

 The turn is more obvious in some poems than in others.
-As a reader you might immediately notice a change in tone between the two halves.
+As a reader, you might immediately notice a change in tone between the two halves.
 There might also be something to signal the change like the word “However” or “But”.
+This leads to the last line of the poem which should finish up the conclusion.

 History of the Petrarchan/Italian Sonnet